Aken-2019/stanford-cs336-helper/README.md

 # Multi-Page Streamlit App

+## Overview
 This project is a multi-page Streamlit application designed for Stanford CS336.
-The Python environment is managed by [uv](https://github.com/astral-sh/uv).

-## Features
-- Multi-page navigation using Streamlit's `pages/` directory
-- Easy extension: add new `.py` files to `pages/` for more pages
-- Fast dependency management with uv
+An ready-to-deploy Docker configuration is included for easy deployment on HuggingFace Spaces.
+You can find a ready-to-use instance at https://huggingface.co/spaces/HuggingHarry/stanford-cs336-helper.

+The above instance may be overloaded or temporarily unavailable due to resource constraints on HuggingFace Spaces.
+If you encounter issues accessing the app, please consider deploying your own instance using the provided Docker configuration.

-## Quickstart
+## Contribution Guidelines
+Contributions are welcome!
+Please follow the steps below to set up the project locally or deploy it using Docker.

+### Prequisites
+- Python 3.9 or higher
+- Docker (for containerized deployment)

 ### Local Development
 1. **Install uv**
    ```bash
    curl -Ls https://astral.sh/uv/install.sh | bash